Incarceration in the United States

 Incarceration in the United States is one of the primary means of punishment for crime in the United States.
-In 2021, over five million people were under supervision by the criminal justice system, with nearly two million people incarcerated in state or federal prisons and local jails.
+In 2021, over five million people were under supervision by the criminal justice system,.
+At year-end 2023, 1,254,200 people were under the jurisdiction of state or federal correctional authorities, an increase of 24,100, or 2 percent, from 2022.
+Separately, local jails held 657,500 people in custody at midyear 2024, similar to 664,200 at midyear 2023; the 2024 figure is preliminary.
 The United States has the largest known prison population in the world.
-It has 5% of the world's population while having 20% of the world's incarcerated persons.
-China, with more than four times more inhabitants, has fewer persons in prison.
+The country comprises 5% of the world's population while having 20% of the world's incarcerated persons.
+For comparison, China, with more than four times as many inhabitants, has fewer people in prison.
 Prison populations grew dramatically beginning in the 1970s, but began a decline around 2009, dropping 25% by year-end 2021.

 Drug offenses account for the incarceration of about 1 in 5 people in U.S. prisons.
 Violent offenses account for over 3 in 5 people (62%) in state prisons.
 Property offenses account for the incarceration of about 1 in 7 people (14%) in state prisons.

 The United States maintains a higher incarceration rate than most developed countries.
 According to the World Prison Brief on May 7, 2023, the United States has the sixth highest incarceration rate in the world, at 531 people per 100,000.
-Expenses related to prison, parole, and probation operations have an annual estimated cost of around $81 billion.
-Court costs, bail bond fees, and prison phone fees amounted to another $38 billion in costs annually.
+Expenses related to prison, parole, and probation operations are estimated at around $81 billion annually.
+Court costs, bail bond fees, and prison phone fees amounted to another $38 billion annually.

 Since reaching its peak level of imprisonment in 2009, the U.S. has averaged a rate of decarceration of 2.3% per year.
 This figure includes the anomalous 14.1% drop in 2020 in response to the COVID-19 pandemic.
 There is significant variation among state prison population declines.
-Connecticut, New Jersey, and New York have reduced their prison populations by over 50% since reaching their peak levels.
+Connecticut, New Jersey, and New York have reduced their prison populations by over 50% since peaking.
 Twenty-five states have reduced their prison populations by 25% since reaching their peaks.
 The federal prison population downsized 27% relative to its peak in 2011.
 There was a 2% decrease in the number of persons sentenced to more than 1 year under the jurisdiction of the Federal Bureau of Prisons from 2022 to 2023.

 Although debtor's prisons no longer exist in the United States, residents of some U.S. states can still be incarcerated for unpaid court fines and assessments as of 2016.
 The Vera Institute of Justice reported in 2015 that the majority of those incarcerated in local and county jails are there for minor violations and have been jailed for longer periods of time over the past 30 years because they are unable to pay court-imposed costs.
+People in some states may face extra penalties or longer supervision if they are unable to pay court-related fines and fees.